Chinese phone maker Honor partners with key chip suppliers after Huawei split

 Under Huawei, Honor focused on the budget end of the phone spectrum, but it will aim to move into the middle and higher tier market and expand overseas, Zhao said.

-The company also would pursue the ‘internet of things’ market, using Huawei’s terminology for connected smart devices controlled by mobile phones.
+The company said it would pursue the ‘internet of things’ market, calling its strategy ‘8+1+N’, the same term used by Huawei.

 “They wanted to show they are Huawei reborn so that customers can trust them to have the same quality Huawei was aiming for,” said Nicole Peng, VP of Mobility at Canalys, a consultancy.